embroider-build/embroider/notes.md

+# Stack

+1. template compiler should get built in v2 app, with it's own key in package metadata.
+That simplifies the handoff between stages (the only ember-specific stuff is in package metadata).
+It makes my testing easier too (vbuild will work).
+2. need to rewrite template import specifiers so they get the `hbs` extension.
+We can reliably detect them because no JS equivalent is allowed to exist in today's ember apps (they would collide).
+3. get rid of publicly visible appJSPath on App.
+Doesn't make sense there as a concept.
+Instead, make the v1-app rewrite index.html into using a standard script name.
+It can use options.outputPaths to figure out which script tags its replacing.
+We're not going to generate a separate vendor.js, splitting is the responsibility of the final packager.

 # taking over from EmberApp

 ember-cli eagerly instantiates all addons pretty much whatever you are doing.
 So even when you have all v2 packages, you're going to be using their v1 shims a lot until we can refactor ember-cli around v2 internally.